DyogenIBENS/Agora/doc/HowTo.md

 of robust genes and
 linearise them to obtain robust contigs.
-It will then _fill in_ the robust contigs with non-robust genes, build contigs of non-robust genes (_weak families fusion_) and insert these in the filled-in robust contigs (_single side junction_).
+It will then _fill in_ the robust contigs with non-robust genes, build contigs of non-robust genes (_non-robust families fusion_) and insert these in the filled-in robust contigs (_single side junction_).
 Finally it will assemble the resulting contigs (block assembly) into Contiguous Ancestral Regions (CARs).